 You can hop on this trail at Confluence Park, which is where Cherry Creek and the South Platte River combine.
 In its entirety, this bike path stretches for more than 40 miles, running into Franktown.

 Locals love to ride along this path, which passes through the Cherry Creek Shopping District.
 The district includes the Cherry Creek Mall, but there’s also high-end boutiques and galleries in the shopping district.
 Another worthy stop on this trail is the Four Mile House & Historic Park, which was once an old stagecoach stop.
 Today, it’s a quaint, 12-acre park with a museum where you can learn about Denver’s early settlers.

-After you take a couple laps around the loop, head across the street to Edgewater for a slice of pizza at an old staple, Edgewater Inn, a family restaurant that’s been around for six decades.
+Just a few miles west of downtown is Sloan’s Lake, a massive body of water bordered by city streets.
+Until recently, it was mostly a destination for the annual Dragon Boat Festival, but the up-and-coming neighborhood has brought with it new breweries and shops.
+After you take a couple laps around the 2.8-mile loop that circles the 177-acre park, head across the street to Edgewater for a slice of pizza at an old staple, Edgewater Inn, a family restaurant that’s been around for six decades.

 You can take your bike on a couple of different loops in City Park, which is next to the Denver Zoo.
 The mini Ferril Lake loop is just shy of a mile and loops around the park’s central lake.
 The Mile High Loop encompasses more of the park and is 3.1 miles long.
 It’s called the Mile High Loop because it’s perched at exactly 5,280 feet.
 Conveniently, there’s a B-Cycle rental station near the Denver Zoo or, for fun, you can rent tandem and big-wheeled bikes from Wheel Fun Rentals, which has an outpost in the park.